Colby Harvey of Rizse tells us how they are reimagining inspections for the aviation industry.

 How the coronavirus pandemic affects your business, and how are you coping?

 Colby Harvey: COVID made fundraising much more difficult and made running a lean business essential to weather the storm.
-However, it did benefit us as it gave us more time to focus on product development that we needed to explode in 2021, which is turning out to be working in our favor.
+However, it did benefit us as it gave us more time to focus on product development that we needed to explode in 2021, which is turning out to be working in our favour.

 Did you have to make difficult choices, and what are the lessons learned?